HoangLa95/qualitedevs2/PSs/ps2.md

 12. **Quiz**: What is the sum of the balances of all three accounts?

 Return to the [objectives](#ps2-objectives) and check the points you have mastered.
-Review the points you haven't fully understood yet.
-Call your supervisor if needed.
+Review the points you have not fully understood yet.
+Ask your instructor for help if needed.

 :::{important} Git
 :class: dropdown